snl-dakota/dakota/docs/user/usingdakota/studytypes/uq.rst

 Uncertainty Quantification Example using Stochastic Collocation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+..
+   TODO:
+   %A typical Dakota input file for performing an uncertainty
+   %quantification using polynomial chaos expansions is shown in
+   %Section~\ref{uq:stoch_exp:ex:pce}, which illustrates PCE defined from an
+   %anisotropic tensor-product quadrature grid.
+The uncertain variables
+   %are uniforms, so the expansion is built using classical Legendre
+   %polynomials.

 Compared to the previous PCE example, this section presents a more sophisticated example, where we use stochastic collocation built on an anisotropic sparse grid defined from numerically-generated orthogonal